pism/pism/doc/sphinx/installation/documentation.rst

    * - Sphinx_ version 3.0 or newer
      - needed to rebuild this Manual
    * - sphinxcontrib.bibtex_
-     - needed to rebuild this Manual and the documentation of PISM's Python bindings (below)
+     - needed to rebuild this Manual
    * - LaTeX_
-     - needed to rebuild the PDF version of this Manual, the |pism-browser|, and the documentation of PISM's Python bindings
+     - needed to rebuild the PDF version of this Manual
-   * - ``dvipng``
-     - needed to rebuild the documentation of PISM's Python bindings
    * - Latexmk_
      - needed to rebuild the PDF version of this Manual
    * - ``ncgen`` from NetCDF_